Local government has an important role for water quality protection: Part 3

 In part one of this series of articles “Local government has an important role for water quality protection” the focus was on how to determine the amount, or distance, of greenbelt buffer along lakes and rivers.
 Part two focused on the importance of protecting the natural resource and habitat along lake and stream edges.
-This article focuses on the idea that regulations requiring such greenbelts and buffers are within the authority of local government, and does not raise the specter of a property taking.
+This article focuses on the idea that regulations requiring such greenbelts and buffers are within the authority of local government and does not raise the specter of a property taking.

 It is possible to regulate (with zoning or other police power ordinances) the use of someone’s property so severely that it in effect becomes government taking the land without compensation.
 Property rights are protected from government actions amounting to taking one’s property in both the Michigan and United States constitutions.
-But that does not mean there would be a taking from any regulation that zoning may impose.
+However, that does not mean there would be a taking from any regulation that zoning may impose.
 For more detail on when a taking occurs, or does not occur see Administration of zoning seldom results in property takings but claims are more frequent: Part 1 and Part 2.

 Setback requirements in zoning are very common.
 Setbacks are the regulations that say structures shall be placed at least a certain number of feet from the front property line (or road right-of-way line), side and rear property lines.
 In some locations along the Great Lakes shoreline there are high risk erosion setbacks, designed to require a structure to be placed far enough back from the top of the Great Lake bluff so that it does not erode into the lake in less than 30 years.
 Those regulations might be in local zoning, and if not then are enforced by the Michigan Department of Environmental Quality.

 Likewise requiring a certain distance back from the water’s edge of a lake or river can be done – and some would argue should be a part of responsible contemporary zoning.
 See the first part of these three articles for discussion on how far that distance should be.
-Also requirement of certain vegetation in that setback is also an appropriate regulation in zoning.
+In addition, requirement of certain vegetation in that setback is also an appropriate regulation in zoning.
 A setback with vegetative requirements is often called a “greenbelt” or “buffer.”

 Greenbelts and buffers can also be enforced.
 In a Michigan Court of Appeals court case, Schall v.
 City of Williamston, the court ruled such enforcement was legitimate and could be done.
 The appeals court held that the trial court did not err by finding no material disputed fact that defendants’ landscape buffer failed to comply with the zoning ordinance (and special use permit) and thus, was an abatable nuisance per se.
 In this case the green buffer was required between outdoor retail farm implements and neighboring property.